• Skip to Content

 • Bachelor of Applied Science

-The Bachelor of Applied Science (B.A.S.) degree provides students who have completed an Associate of Applied Science (A.A.S.) degree program with an opportunity to continue their education to the baccalaureate level, acquiring additional skills and furthering their professional advancement.
-This statewide degree program requires 39 credit hours of upper division course work and 30 credit hours in the Criminal Justice area of emphasis.
+The Bachelor of Applied Science (B.A.S.) degree provides students who have completed an Associate of Applied Science (A.A.S.) degree with an opportunity to continue their education to the baccalaureate level.
+Both a traditional and an online option are available to students in this B.A.S. program.
+Students acquire additional skills, knowledge, and aptitude, thereby furthering their professional advancement and the prospect of enrolling into a graduate program.

 Faculty